JSTheron/crestron-construct-mtrcameracontrol/README.md

 # Crestron Construct MTR Camera Control
-Crestron Construct example project for Crestron Flex Microsoft Teams Room Systems, providing control of a camera via Reserved joins
+This project file contains pages for PTZ control and Preset Recall of commonly supported cameras on a Crestron Flex MTR system (Huddly, Jabra, Logitech, Poly) via Reserved Joins.

 # Disclaimer
 **Please note that this project is not created by or associated with Crestron Electronics and no support or warranty is provided.**

 Inspired by https://github.com/avdoguctricks/crestroncameracontrols

-# Overview
-This project file contains pages for PTZ control and Preset Recall of commonly supported cameras on a Crestron Flex MTR system (Huddly, Jabra, Logitech, Poly).

 # Installation Instructions
 1) Load project solution (.csln) into Crestron Construct.